MedPrax Market

 Compare operation theatre equipment, surgical instruments, OT lights, tables, and accessories for hospital procurement through MedPrax Market.

-Use these checks while shortlisting: Define department, procedure types, room count, and installation needs.
+These checks help MedPrax understand the requirement: Define department, procedure types, room count, and installation needs.
 Confirm compatibility between tables, lights, instruments, and accessories.
 Ask MedPrax about installation, service response, warranty, and documentation.
-These points should be discussed before purchase because they affect daily use, support cost and long-term reliability.
+They affect daily use, support cost, service planning and long-term reliability.

 • Mention whether the equipment is for ICU, OT, diagnostics, OPD, emergency, ward or full setup use.